 The field of mental health is a challenging and rewarding profession.
 Like other health care occupations today, it is governed by a wide array of ethical as well as legal policies, laws and requirements.
-The Practicum, and the work of each student during their Practicum is governed by those policies and requirements in the same fashion as are all other professionals who are engaged in the field of mental health practice.
+The Practicum, and the work of each student during their Practicum is governed by those policies and requirements in the same fashion as any other professional who is engaged in the field of mental health practice.